briancroxall/borderwaters/README.md

 This folder contains text that was written by Brian Croxall for endnotes to the conclusion of _Borderwaters_.

 - `endnote_drafts.md` was created in May 2019
-- `endnote_edits.docx` was created in January 2020 as the draft of the manuscript was nearing completion
+- `endnote_edits.docx` was created in January 2020 as the draft of the manuscript was nearing

+TODO
+[x] borderwaters repo
+[x] proquest repo (I think that I don't need anything from here.
+This was the original grab of data that Jeremy did in Winter 2018 so Lorin would have something to work with.
+I think that it all ended up being replaced by the JSTOR data and the third-pass.
+It's useful to keep around, of course, but I don't know that it'd be fair to say that anything we produced here was critical to the finished version of what we published.)
+[ ] all-archi-files repo
+[ ] jstor repo